Sometimes the road less traveled leads to a breathtaking surprise.

 Then I noticed a rock formation to my right.
 It was probably ten feet wide by fifteen feet tall, though it was covered by vegetation and dead leaves which obscured its features.
 I didn’t think much of it until I passed it and noticed the trail in front of me veering sharply to the left.
 I wasn’t sure what to expect, but I was still hoping there might be something worth the wait.

-To the right the rock formation was a gorge which had been hollowed out by a tiny stream gurgling gently over the surface of the rock.
+To the right of the rock formation was a gorge which had been hollowed out by a tiny stream gurgling gently over the surface of the rock.
 I can’t be certain, but it appeared that the stream originated at this very location.
-It’s strange to say, but this may have been the first time in my life that I’ve actually seen the birthplace of a stream.

 Above and to the left of the stream was something else very curious.
-About thirty feet from the outermost edge of the rock formation was a strange opening in the side of the rock face that almost looked as if it could’ve been the mouth of a cave.
-Now I was really excited.
-Apart from a cave in the Appalachian Mountains which I visited a very long time ago when I was a kid, I’ve never been in a cave before.
-I’ve certainly never stumbled upon one inadvertently.
+About thirty feet from the outermost edge of the rock formation was a strange opening that looked like the mouth of a cave.

-After very carefully picking my way up ten feet of steep moss-covered rock to make a closer inspection of the opening, I came to the conclusion that it was instead a sizeable crack which had been hollowed out by erosion and came to form a pocket in the side of the rock formation.
-[Note: This is in fact the Panther’s Den, as I now realize.]
+After very carefully picking my way up ten feet of steep moss-covered rock to make a closer inspection of the opening, I came to the conclusion that it was a sizeable crack which had been hollowed out by erosion and came to form the presumptive location of the Panther’s Den.

 I shall be telling this with a sigh